GerbilSoft/rom-properties/README.md

 * regsvr32 rom-properties.dll

 Caveats:
 * Registering rom-properties.dll hard-codes the full path in the registry.
   Moving the file will break the registration.
 * If building with MSVC, you may need to specify -G "NMake Makefiles".
 * CMake does not support building for multiple architectures at once.
 For Win64, a 64-bit build will work for Windows Explorer, but will not work in any 32-bit programs.
+* Due to file extension conflicts, the Windows version currently only registers itself for a subset of extensions.
+This does not include .iso or .bin.
+A future update may change extension registration to handle "all files".

 ## Current OS Feature Support Level